+41 43 534 36 47

 SXI Radiator Assembly Flight Model

-• February 2023: Successful delivery of the SXI Radiator Assembly Flight Model and MLI to University of Leicester
+• February 2023: Delivery of the SXI Radiator Assembly Flight Model and MLI to University of Leicester

 STIX